Financial Rights Awareness Coalition (FRAC)

 Credit Check: What You Must Know

-A credit check must be B.O.L.D or underlined, in a font size no less than 10 points.
+A credit check must be BOLD or underlined, in a font size no less than 10 points.

 R.I.S.K – Reform In Systems & Knowledge

-Financial institutions also must provide consumers with upfront notice of the potential risks, harms, and consequences associated with accessing their services, including reasonably foreseeable risks such as those caused by bad actors.
-These may include financial loss, reputational damage, humiliation, negative effects on credit records, and identity theft resulting from the use of their products or services.
+Financial institutions are required to provide information about the nature, purpose, and consequences of the collection, use, and disclosure of personal information at the time of decision, enabling consumers to make informed choices, including reasonably foreseeable risks such as those caused by bad actors.
+These may include financial loss, reputational damage, humiliation, negative effects on credit records, and identity theft.
 This transparency ensures that consumers can make informed decisions and avoid deceptive practices.

 This directive is supported by the Guidelines for Obtaining Meaningful Consent, which require organizations to clearly inform individuals of (a) the types of personal information being collected, (b) the parties with whom the personal information is shared, (c) the purposes for which the personal information is collected, used, or disclosed, and (d) the risks of harm and other potential consequences at the time of accessing services.